-Adjusted gross margin, a non-GAAP measure, is equal to the sum of our factory adjusted gross margin plus our retail gross margin calculated in accordance with GAAP.
-Factory adjusted gross margin is equal to factory gross margin minus depreciation and amortization expense.
-We believe adjusted gross margin and factory adjusted gross margin and factory adjusted gross margin and other performance measures calculated in conformity with accounting principles generally accepted in the United States ("GAAP").
+Adjusted gross margin and factory adjusted gross margin are non-GAAP measures.
+Adjusted gross margin is equal to the sum of our factory adjusted gross margin plus our retail gross margin calculated in accordance with GAAP.
+Factory adjusted gross margin is equal to factory gross margin plus depreciation and amortization expense.
+We believe adjusted gross margin and factory adjusted gross margin are helpful in understanding our past performance as a supplement to gross margin, factory gross margin and other performance measures calculated in conformity with GAAP.
 We believe that adjusted gross margin and factory adjusted gross margin are useful to investors because they provide a measure of operating performance and our ability to generate cash that is unaffected by non-cash accounting measures.
-Additionally, we use adjusted gross margin and factory adjusted gross margin and amortization expense an excessary element of our costs and our ability to generate income.
-Due to these limitations, we use adjusted gross margin and factory adjusted gross margin as measures of performance only in conjunction with GAAP measures of performance such as gross margin and factory gross margin.
-The following table provides a reconciliation of factory adjusted gross margin to factory gross margin, the most comparable performance measure under GAAP:
+Additionally, we use adjusted gross margin and factory gross margin and factory adjusted gross margin and factory gross margin and factory adjusted gross